Anne Hathaway

 Anne Hathaway with Her Husband and Son

 On March 24, 2016, the couple welcomed their son Jonathan Rosebanks Shulman into the world.
-The actress's perspective on life significantly changed with the birth of her son: "I'm happy when my life is simple...
+Having her son completely shifted the actress's outlook on life: "I'm happiest when my life is simple...
 My day starts with four checks: Is he breathing?
 Is he healthy?
 Is he growing?
 Is he developing?
-And if all four answers are 'yes,' then it's really hard for anything else to mess up my day."
+And if all four answers are 'yes,' then it's pretty hard for anything else to ruin my day."

 Anne Hathaway Pregnant with Her Second Child